 On VMS, the logical name GNUPLOT\$HELP should be defined as the name of the help library for gnuplot.
-The gnuplot help can be put inside any system help library, allowing access to help from both within and outside gnuplot if desired.
+The gnuplot help can be put inside any VMS system help library.

 On Unix, HOME is used as the name of a directory to search for a .gnuplot file if none is found in the current directory.
 On MS-DOS, Windows and OS/2, GNUPLOT is used.
 On Windows, the NT-specific variable USERPROFILE is also tried.
 VMS, SYS\$LOGIN: is used.
 Type help startup.